-- In how many ways can we design and implement a disaster recovery plan for Oracle?
+- In how many ways can we design and implement a disaster recovery for Oracle?

 - There are many ways to handle your disasters.
 You'll have to look at the risks you face.
 Each risk should have a solution.
 In some cases, multiple risks have the same solution.

 - In order to be able to transport tablespaces between platforms, you must meet two criteria.
 One, you must be running Oracle 10g on both platforms.
 Two, both platforms must have the same "endianess" or you'll need to perform a conversion step.
 The endianness refers to the byte ordering on that platform.
 Solaris is big endian.
 Windows is little endian.
 If both platforms were big endian or both were little endian, then you would have no difficulties transporting the tablespaces.

 You'll have to use RMAN to convert the tablespace to the destination platform's endianness before transporting the tablespace.
 This document provides step-by-step details.